pawsha/GettingAndCleaningData/CODEBOOK.md

     - Loads the activity labels from activity_labels.txt
-    - Loads the features labels from the feature.txt *features.txt provides the column names for the measurements dataset provided in the X_test & X_train datasets*
+    - Loads the features labels from the feature.txt

+    *features.txt provides the column names for the measurements dataset provided in the X_test & X_train datasets*

-    - Using the grep function on features dataset, prepare a dataframe containing the only the columns that contain either [mM]ean or [sS]td.
+    - Using the grep function on the features dataset, prepares a dataframe containing only the columns that contain either [mM]ean or [sS]td.
 There are a total of 86 such columns from a tota of 561 measurements columns that are now relevant for us.
     - Using the whole_data the first two columns are extracted (representing subject_id and activity_id) and those 86 columns.
 This is stored into a new variable called whole_data_mean_std.

     *This whole_data_mean_std dataset now contains all the relevant data variables for the remainder of the exercise*

 <br>